NFL Preseason Week 3 Preview: Biggest Question Facing Each Team

 Cincinnati Bengals at Buffalo Bills

 4 p.m.
 ET Sunday at New Era Field, Buffalo, N.Y.
-(FOX)
+(Fox)

 Will the Cincinnati Bengals' new-look offensive line hold together?